osuthorpe/llm-expect/wiki/Product-Philosophy.md

 ## 4. Built on Human-Centered AI Principles

-Vald8 is the practical implementation of the [10 Principles of Human-Centered AI Design](https://www.alexthorpe.com/principles).
+LLM Expect is the practical implementation of the [10 Principles of Human-Centered AI Design](https://www.alexthorpe.com/principles).
 It provides the tooling necessary to turn these abstract principles into concrete engineering practices.

-*   **Principle 2 (Reduce Surprise) & 4 (Constrain Systems)**: Vald8's core purpose is to define boundaries.
+*   **Principle 2 (Reduce Surprise) & 4 (Constrain Systems)**: LLM Expect's core purpose is to define boundaries.
 By setting explicit expectations (e.g., `contains`, `regex`, `safety`), you ensure your system behaves predictably and stays within defined limits.
 *   **Principle 5 (Evaluate Continuously)**: Behavior shifts over time.
-Vald8 enables "evaluation as code," making continuous regression testing a natural part of your daily workflow, not just a pre-launch checklist.
+LLM Expect enables "evaluation as code," making continuous regression testing a natural part of your daily workflow, not just a pre-launch checklist.
-*   **Principle 7 (Make Failures Observable)**: Vald8's detailed JSONL logs make failures explicit, discoverable, and debuggable.
+*   **Principle 7 (Make Failures Observable)**: LLM Expect's detailed JSONL logs make failures explicit, discoverable, and debuggable.
 We treat bias and refusals as system failures that must be surfaced, never silenced.
-*   **Principle 10 (Document Decisions)**: A Vald8 dataset is more than just a test file; it is documentation.
+*   **Principle 10 (Document Decisions)**: A LLM Expect dataset is more than just a test file; it is documentation.
 It records exactly what the system is expected to do, serving as a living record of your product decisions.

-## Who is Vald8 For?
+## Who is LLM Expect For?

 *   **The Pragmatic Engineer**: Who wants to ship reliable AI features without drowning in complexity.
 *   **The Product Leader**: Who needs to know "is this actually better?" before approving a release.
 *   **The AI Researcher**: Who needs a lightweight, reproducible way to benchmark experiments.

-## Who is Vald8 NOT For?
+## Who is LLM Expect NOT For?

-*   Teams looking for a heavy, all-in-one enterprise AI platform (though Vald8 can integrate with them).
+*   Teams looking for a heavy, all-in-one enterprise AI platform (though LLM Expect can integrate with them).
 *   Users who prefer GUI-based "no-code" evaluation tools over code-centric workflows.